HyperviewHQ/hyperview_docs/documentation/assettracker/topics/setup-and-configuration.rst

 .. note:: You can use the Expected Rack Units and Top of Rack Offset (RU) fields on the rack's Properties page (*rack → Information → Properties*) to fine-tune your setup or accommodate additional assembly configurations and rack sizes, as needed.
 Please attach master modules and extension modules accordingly.

 Rack assemblies must be configured with a tool to point them to an applicable Data Collector.
-The first-generation Rack Assemblies will listen on port 502/TCP.
-The configuration must be done from a Windows machine running the configuration tool on the same network as the Rack Assemblies.
+The first-generation Rack Assemblies listen on port 502/TCP by default.
+Second-generation Rack Assemblies listen on port 5656/TCP.

+The configuration must be done from a Windows machine running the configuration tool.
+It is recommended, though not required, to be on the same network as the Rack Assemblies.

 A copy of the configuration tool will be provided as part of the license activation and onboarding process.